ChrisTimperley/rostrace/README.md

 * records service calls by rerouting all services through a recording node, which publishes details of the service call to the `service_calls` topic before forwarding the request onto the intended node.

+## Limitations

+* For now, rostrace must be used to launch the program.
+It isn't possible to begin a trace part way through an execution.
+If this functionality is needed, it wouldn't be too hard to overcome this limitation by utilising certain Python-based ROS utilities for dynamically remapping topics and launching nodes.